yamcs/yamcs/docs/server-manual/security/authmodules/ip-address.rst

 IP Address AuthModule
 =====================

 This AuthModule supports the login of a single preconfigured user based on an authorized remote IP address.
-Currently, it can only be used for API requests, and not for accessing the Yamcs web interface.
+Currently, it can only be used for API requests, and not for accessing the Yamcs UI.

 Class Name